Hedgehogs are amazing creatures and can make excellent pets as we’ve found out. Everyday we seem to learn some new amazing facts about our hedgehog.

 This distressed Hynee as he thought there was a predator and he tried to bite the glove over and over again.
 My daughter asked if the glove had been used for another animal and after this was confirmed, the decision was taken for my daughter to hold Hynee instead and she managed to calm him down.

-They’re not just spikes and spines, they also have fur clearly visible on their underside and on their face.
-The fur can help them stay warm when they are curled up in a ball.
+Hedgehogs are not just spikes and spines, they also have fur clearly visible on their underside and on their face.
+The fur can help them stay warm especially when they are curled up in a ball.

 Insects are their favourite feeding on mealworms, crickets when kept as pets and on other insects like spiders in the wild.
 Many consider them to be insectivores as they eat more insects in the wild but they are also prone to eating small lizards and small frogs too.